The Complete Guide To Credit Card Networks: Visa, Mastercard, American Express & Discover

 As you can see, card associations do have a role in the transaction process flow.
 And for this, they wish to be paid.

 For this article, we’re going to focus on the four major credit card brands in the US: Visa, Mastercard, American Express, and Discover.
-We limit our discussion to these four US brands because they all have a substantial international presence and our readers are mostly in the US.
-Just be aware that there are other card brands doing business in other parts of the world, the most noteworthy of which is China’s UnionPay (it’s the third-largest card network in the world, behind Visa and Mastercard).
+We limit our discussion to these four US brands, but there are other card brands doing business in other parts of the world, the most noteworthy of which is China’s UnionPay (it’s the third-largest card network in the world, behind Visa and Mastercard).

 Visa